 Ingredients

-• Heavy Whipping Cream: I recommend using heavy cream or manufacturing cream over whipping cream, when possible.
+• Heavy whipping cream: I recommend using heavy cream or manufacturing cream over whipping cream, when possible.
 Heavy cream and manufacturing cream have the most fat, which produces a better flavor and texture.
 For best results, make sure the cream is very cold before whipping it.

 No-Churn Chocolate Ice Cream in a silver container with 6 scoops to show texture and a silver ice cream scoop inserted.